dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 Of course, we implemented this to ensure that `pg_featureserv` is able to take full advantage of the spatial capabilities of PostGIS.

+The companion project [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) also supports CQL, and spatial filtering works there as well.

 ## CQL Spatial Filters

 Spatial filtering in CQL involves using **spatial predicates** to test a condition on the geometry property of features.